Blane245/musicgenerator/docs/CMG User Manual.md

 # Editing Generators

 Generators are the heart of CMG.
 There can be as many generators in a CMG file as is needed to produce the composition desired.
-There are three types of generators: one place holder and two sound producers.
+There are three types of generators: one silent and two sound producers.

 One of the generators use a SoundFont presets.
 Each preset has a bank, channel number, and name.
 More information about SoundFont presets can be found [here](https://www.synthfont.com/Tutorial6.html).